estebanrodriguez28/expense-tracker/README.md

 ![Screen Shot 2024-01-07 at 5 01 24 PM](https://github.com/estebanrodriguez28/MindMastery/assets/114773169/b6bb029a-2cb1-4d7c-979d-202be844b476)

 ### Step 2: Enter in the information for the expense you want to add including a title, amount, and category.
-The click the save button.
+Then click the save button.

 ![Screen Shot 2024-01-07 at 5 03 28 PM](https://github.com/estebanrodriguez28/MindMastery/assets/114773169/34a554f4-8deb-4617-90e9-cb77ace78c10)

 ### After saving the expense, you will be taken to the home screen and the expense you created will show up.
 The expense will also be added to the database.
 ![Screen Shot 2024-01-07 at 5 04 51 PM](https://github.com/estebanrodriguez28/MindMastery/assets/114773169/a21a5a33-3b17-4b4e-8753-28886587c7c4) ![Screen Shot 2024-01-07 at 5 06 31 PM](https://github.com/estebanrodriguez28/MindMastery/assets/114773169/6756d78d-f6f8-4a01-9e48-e3d73427d5b5)

-### Click the information icon next to an expense will bring you to the edit screen where you can either delete or edit the expense.
+### Clicking the information icon next to an expense will bring you to the edit screen where you can either delete or edit the expense.
 Click the delete button on the bottom left to delete the expense or click the update button on the bottom right to update the expense.

 #### Here is an example of changing the amount for an expense, the expense will be updated in the homescreen and in the database.